 This is the remarkable true story of Madam C.J.
-Walker, one of America’s first black female millionaires.
+Walker, who has been described as “the first Black woman millionaire in America.”

 Before she became a wealthy businesswoman, Madam C.J.
-Walker was born Sarah Breedlove on Dec.
-23, 1867 in Delta, Louisiana.
-Her parents Owen and Minerva Anderson Breedlove were former slaves who became sharecroppers after the Civil War.
+Walker was born Sarah Breedlove on December 23, 1867, in Delta, Louisiana.
+Her parents, Owen and Minerva Anderson Breedlove, were former slaves who became sharecroppers after the Civil War.

-As one of six children, Walker’s birth was significant — unlike her parents and her siblings who had been enslaved, she was the first in her immediate family to be born a free black person.
+As one of six children, Breedlove’s birth was significant.
+Unlike her parents and her siblings who had been enslaved, she was the first in her immediate family to be born a free Black person.

 However, economic and racial upheavals in the aftermath of the war meant the freeborn child grew up in a world of racial unrest.

 Walker’s parents tried to shield their children from the violence around them and, for the most part, succeeded.
 According to childhood friend Celeste Hawkins, the future Madam C.J.
 Walker was an “open-faced good gal.”
-The two often enjoyed neighborhood picnics and fish fry events.
+The two often enjoyed neighborhood picnics and fish fry events as children.

 Sadly, by the time Walker turned seven, both of her parents had died.
 She was forced to move in with her sister and her abusive brother-in-law.
-After some time working in the cotton fields, young Madam C.J.
-Walker married Moses McWilliams, partly as a way to escape the abuse at her sister’s house.
-She was only 14.
+After some time working in the cotton fields, young Walker married Moses McWilliams, partly as a way to escape the abuse at her sister’s home.
+She was only 14 at the time.

-In 1887, Walker found herself widowed with a two-year-old to feed and no money.
+In 1887, Walker found herself widowed with a two-year-old and no money.
 Desperate, the young mother packed her bags and took her daughter, Lelia, to St. Louis, Missouri, where her brothers were.

 In St. Louis, things were slightly better.
 The future Madam C.J.
 Walker found work as a laundress and cook.
 She also joined the African Methodist Episcopal Church, which boasted an influential congregation.

-The struggling mother then met her second husband John Davis, but their marriage slowly fell apart due to his alleged abuse.
-On top of that, she dealt with the pressure of being the main breadwinner for her family.
-Nevertheless, she continued to work hard to give her daughter a better life.
+The struggling mother then met her second husband, John Davis, but their marriage fell apart due to his alleged abuse.
+On top of that, she felt enormous pressure being the main breadwinner in her family.
+Nevertheless, she continued to work hard to try to give her daughter a better life.

 “I did washing for families in St. Louis, and saved enough… to put my little girl in a school in Knoxville, Tennessee,” she said years later.

 It wasn’t until 1904 that her life would take a dramatic turn.
-Walker began using a product called “The Great Wonderful Hair Grower” by another historical black female entrepreneur, Annie Turbo Malone.
+Walker began using a product called “The Great Wonderful Hair Grower,” which was created by another Black female entrepreneur, Annie Turbo Malone.
 Impressed with the formula and eager to learn more about it, she soon became one of Malone’s sales agents.

 After Walker gained enough know-how to create hair-care products, she decided to develop her own line.

 So a year later, the budding entrepreneur moved to Denver.
-There she met her third husband, Charles Joseph Walker, or C.J.
+It was there where she met her third husband, Charles Joseph Walker, or C.J.
 Walker.
-After marrying him, she picked up his last name and adopted the nickname Madam C.J.
+After marrying him, she took his last name and adopted the nickname Madam C.J.
 Walker.
-Her new chapter was about to begin.
+And her new chapter was about to begin.

 After she divorced her third husband, Walker moved to Indianapolis, Indiana in 1910, where she built a factory for her Walker Manufacturing Company.
 She also established a salon and a beauty school to train her sales agents.

 Madam C.J.
-Walker soon earned a reputation as one of the country’s few successful female entrepreneurs of the 20th century.
-As her wealth increased, so did her generosity and philanthropy.
+Walker soon earned a reputation as one of the country’s few successful female entrepreneurs of the early 20th century.
+But as her wealth increased, so did her generosity and philanthropy.

-When he tried to deny her a chance to speak at the prestigious National Negro Business League convention in 1912, Madam C.J.
+When Washington tried to deny her a chance to speak at the prestigious National Negro Business League convention in 1912, Madam C.J.
 Walker responded with aplomb:

 “Surely you are not going to shut the door in my face.
 I am a woman who came from the cotton fields of the South.
 I was promoted to the washtub.
 From there, I was promoted to the kitchen.
 And from there, I promoted myself into the business of manufacturing hair goods and preparations.
 I have built my own factory on my own ground!”

-The following year, Washington invited Madam C.J.
-Walker as one of the convention’s keynote speakers.
+The following year, Washington invited Walker as one of the convention’s keynote speakers.

-In 1917, the female entrepreneur held the Walker Hair Culturists Union of America convention in Philadelphia, which drew 200 agents and became one of the first national gatherings of American women for business.
+In 1917, the entrepreneur held the Walker Hair Culturists Union of America convention in Philadelphia, which drew 200 agents and became one of the first national gatherings of American women in business.

-Just prior to dying of kidney failure at the age of 51 in 1919, Madam C.J.
-Walker revised her will, bequeathing two-thirds of her company’s future net profits to charity, as well as $100,000 to various orphanages, individuals, and educational institutions for youths.
+Just prior to dying of kidney failure at the age of 51 in 1919, Walker revised her will, bequeathing two-thirds of her company’s future net profits to charity as well as $100,000 to various orphanages, individuals, and educational institutions for youths.

 Madam C.J.
-Walker’s incredible life story of resilience, ambition, and generosity are carried on by her great-great-granddaughter A’Leila Bundles, who continues to uplift her ancestor’s legacy.
+Walker’s incredible life story of resilience, ambition, and generosity are carried on by her great-great-granddaughter A’Leila Bundles, who continues to honor her ancestor’s legacy.

-Her life story will be adapted onto the small screen starring Academy Award-winning actress Octavia Spencer in Netflix’s four-part limited series Self Made, set to be released on March 20, 2020.
+Her life story was adapted onto the small screen in Netflix’s four-part miniseries Self Made.
+Starring Academy Award-winning actress Octavia Spencer, the series was originally released on March 20, 2020.

-It’s no surprise why Walker’s success has gone down in history.
-But whenever she was asked about the secret behind success, she’d say:
+It’s no surprise why Walker has gone down in history as an enormously successful entrepreneur when all the odds were stacked against her.
+But whenever she was asked about the secret to her success, she’d say: